Substance Abuse Resources in Plymouth Drug Rehab, Alcohol Rehab & Detox

 About 40 miles south of Boston sits Plymouth, Massachusetts, the original colony established in America.
 Known as the site of the landing of the pilgrims aboard the Mayflower in 1620, Plymouth boasts a strong history of early life with the Native Americans.
 Today’s residents enjoy a nautical culture on the South Shore, which leads eastward to Cape Cod.
 Whale watching, ghost tours, cranberry harvests and fine seafood dining are also big travel incentives, especially in autumn when the area’s fall foliage set the scenery ablaze.

 Behind the historic and classic city of Plymouth hides a very modern problem of rising opioid overdoses.
-In 2016, overdose deaths in Plymouth reached 22 with no signs of that number dropping in the future.
-Illegally manufactured opioids such as Fentanyl and U-4770, also called Pink, are emerging in frequency, joining heroin and other illegal opiates on the street.
+In 2016, overdose deaths in Plymouth reached 22 with no signs slowing down.
+Illegally manufactured opioids such as Fentanyl and U-4770, also called “Pink”, are emerging in frequency, joining heroin and other illegal opiates on the street.
 Authorities state that the new synthetics are dramatically more dangerous than other opiates because they are more potent and users aren’t usually aware of the danger.

 This destructive trend doesn’t have to continue.
 If you or someone you love is struggling with substance use disorder, there is help available despite the extent of the addiction.
-The Recovery Village has local and national treatment centers staffed with caring, compassionate addiction specialists to help you create a sober life.
 Reach out today to begin your recovery journey.

 You’re not alone in this struggle.